smudgeapp/study-various/word2vec-c++/README.md

 As a result of the different training modalities, the corpus input methods to the network also vary.

 1. For the simple 'train' method only 'setTrainingDataSGAllWords' will work.
-2. For 'trainSG' input data can come from 'setTrainingDataSGBothSide' where window moves, over a its length, including words before the target word and after it.
+2. For 'trainSG' input data can come from 'setTrainingDataSGBothSide' where window moves, over its length, including words before the target word and after it.
 The 'setTrainingDataSGFwd' window will move including words only after the target word.

 ## Instructions